JdeRobot/bt-studio/README.md

 2. Write an xml tree

 This is where the magic of your app happens.
-With the actions you have written, you can define a behavior tree in an xml file.
+With the actions you have written, you can define a behavior tree in an XML file.
 All the nodes of [Davide Faconti's BT.cpp library](https://www.behaviortree.dev/docs/category/nodes-library) are fully supported in BehaviorTrees.

 ```xml
 <root>